marcellbarsony/arch/README.md

 This script ships an automated installation sequence that follows the [Arch Installation guide](https://wiki.archlinux.org/title/installation_guide) and the [Arch Principles](https://wiki.archlinux.org/title/Arch_Linux#Principles).

-It is designed to install a minimal, lightweight, simple and secure Arch system.
+It is designed to install a minimal, lightweight and secuity-focused Arch system.

 ## Features